 The Everett-Moore syndicate also controlled the interurban network in eastern Michigan, northern Ohio as well as in the Scioto Valley, northern West Virginia, eastern Maryland, and southern Ontario.
 The Sunset Lines started out as an Everett-Moore property.
 At its peak, the Everett-Moore syndicate controlled over 15% of the North American interurban mileage.
 Everett-Moore also operated 9000 miles of long-distance telephone lines, the largest independent telephone network in the United States in the first decade of the 20th Century.
-At 45 Moore's mansion at 11129 Euclid Avenue did not contain his interest long - in 1898, Moore built a 42-room summer home on 1000 acres east of Cleveland near Mentor, Ohio.
+Moore's mansion at 11129 Euclid Avenue did not contain his interest long - in 1898, Moore built a 42-room summer home on 1000 acres east of Cleveland near Mentor, Ohio.
 Moore's summer home has survived well.
 Today the Mooreland Mansion and 400 of its acres are home to the Lakeland Community College.

-&lt;sup>44 Hilton & Due, supra note 29, at 11.
+44 Hilton & Due, supra note 2, at 11.

-&lt;sup>45 Samuel Peter Orth, supra note 7, at 203-5.
+45 Orth, supra note 7, at 203-5.